fipar/fernandoipar.com/about.md

 I am on Google+ but I only use it to share pictures with family members.

-I've been involved in the Open Soure community as a user since 1997, and as programmer since 2002, contributing to a few projects, and leading some of my own.
+I've been involved in the Open Source community as a user since 1997, and as programmer since 2002, contributing to a few projects, and leading some of my own.

 More info can be found here: